 - has the potential for significant hazards to be present

 Prior to commencing work in confined spaces, employers must carefully identify and assess the hazards in order to determine which precautions to take.
-For full compliance with the Occupational Safety and Health Administration (OSHA) standard governing confined spaces, 29 CFR 1910.146, it is necessary to rely upon the expertise of safety and health professionals such as industrial hygienists.
+For full compliance with any applicable Federal and/or Provincial Regulations, such as the Occupational Safety and Health Administration (OSHA) standard governing confined spaces, 29 CFR 1910.146, it is necessary to rely upon the expertise of safety and health professionals such as industrial hygienists.

 It is critical that procedures for confined space entry are followed before any worker enters such areas, especially where there is a reasonably foreseeable risk of serious injury in entering or working in the confined space.